 The legacy cohort cliff

-VDC is the federal-funds pathway that pays a spouse to be a caregiver.
-The veteran receives a monthly self-directed budget, typically $1,800–$2,600/month depending on assessed need, and uses it to hire their own caregivers, including a spouse, adult children, friends, or in-laws.
+VDC is a federal-funds pathway that can pay a spouse to be a caregiver.
+The veteran receives a monthly self-directed budget, the amount is set by the veteran's assessed need, not a published flat figure, and uses it to hire their own caregivers, including a spouse, adult children, friends, or in-laws.

 Eligibility